 Day 7: Lake Tekapo – Christchurch (Akaroa Peninsula) driving distance 3h

 We drive you through Canterbury and to the Christchurch area.
 Described by the Lonely Planet as a "vibrant city in transition, coping resiliently and creatively,” Christchurch is showing off its vibrancy with new developments popping up all over the place.
-Whilst part of the central city of Christchurch is still cordoned off due to the impact of a series of earthquakes, ninety eight percent of the city's roads are now accessible, and all of its public services (including public transport) are running as normal.
+Whilst part of the central is still cordoned off due to the impact of a series of earthquakes, ninety eight percent of the city's roads are now accessible, and all of its public services (including public transport) are running as normal.
 There’s plenty to do in and around this rapidly changing city.
 We take you to your airport accommodation in Christchurch.
 If time allows!
-Just 75 kilometres from the city of Christchurch, New Zealand, Akaroa is a historic French and British settlement nestled in the heart of an ancient volcano.
-Akaroa, with it's own beautiful bays and harbour, French and English history has a good range of activities to keep you busy.
+Just 75 km from the city of Christchurch, Akaroa is a historic French and British settlement nestled in the heart of an ancient volcano.
+Akaroa, with it's own beautiful bays and harbour, and French and English history has a good range of activities to keep you busy.
 In Flea-bay you will find the largest little penguin colony on the mainland in New Zealand.
 Akaroa waters are home to the rarest and smallest marine dolphin, “the Hector's dolphin”.
-Explore them and other special wildlife at an a harbour cruise.
-(Optional) Akaroa is rich in Arts and Crafts which starts with a must see visit to the 'Little River Art Gallery' as you drive through Little River, with many unique crafts shops in Akaroa.
+Explore them and other special wildlife on a harbour cruise.
+(Optional) Akaroa is rich in Arts and Crafts which starts with a must see visit to the 'Little River Art Gallery' as you drive through Little River.
 You will love the shopping in Akaroa where you can walk from one end to the other in 15 minutes, with some exquisite local boutiques.
 This is the perfect place to reflect on your holiday.
 Accommodation: Christchurch airport

 Day 8: Christchurch airport departure